HL7/US-Core/input/intro-notes/StructureDefinition-us-core-simple-observation-intro.md

       **code**: Transport too expensive (SNOMED CT: 160695008)
       **value**: true
 {% include obs_cat_guidance.md category="sdoh, functional-status, or social history" %}
+- See the [Screening and Assessments] guidance page for how this profile can represent SDOH assessments.
+  - \*Observations that are formally part of an assessment tool or survey should use the [US Core Observation Screening and Assessment Profile].
+However, a simple assertion may be derived from screening and assessment tools and **SHOULD** reference them using `Observation.derivedFrom`.
+- As documented [here](general-guidance.html#referencing-us-core-profiles), when using `ServiceRequest.reasonReference` to reference an Observation, the referenced Observation **SHOULD** be a US Core Observation.

 {% include link-list.md %}